Constant term of $H$-forms: Introduction

+If $K$ is a compact open subgroup, let $e_K$ be the normalized Haar measure on $K$ and $ e_K \xi $ be the smooth linear form defined by:

+We define a notion of $(P,H)$-good compact open subgroup of $G$ (cf. (\ref{phgood})).
+For $K$ a $(P,H)$-good compact open subgroup of $G$, one has:

-There exists arbitrary small ``$(P,H)$-good'' compact open subgroups of $G$ (Kato-Takano [KT1], Lemma 4.6 and Lagier [L], Theorem 1 (ii)).
-Hence $ \xi_{P^-}$ is determined by the various $(e_K\xi)_{P^-}$ where $e_K$ is the normalized Haar measure on $K$ and $ e_K \xi $ is the smooth linear form defined by:
+This property justifies the notation $\xi_{P^-}$.
+There exist arbitrary small $(P,H)$-good compact open subgroups of $G$ (Kato-Takano [KT1], Lemma 4.6 and Lagier [L], Theorem 1 (ii)).
+Hence $ \xi_{P^-}$ is determined by the various $(e_K\xi)_{P^-}$.

-P. Blanc and the second author defined families of $H$-forms on parabolically induced representations (cf. [BD]). \\ The purpose of this article is to describe the constant term of these $H$-forms.\\ For this we prepare several tools.\\ First we introduce two operations on $H$-forms on induced representations.\\ The first one is denoted $\cc{j}_{Q^-} \circ$.\\ Let $P=MU$ be a parabolic subgroup of $G$, as above.
+P. Blanc and the second author defined families of $H$-forms on parabolically induced representations (cf. [BD]).
+The purpose of this article is to describe the constant term of these $H$-forms.

+For this we prepare several tools.
+First we introduce two operations on $H$-forms on induced representations.

+The first one is denoted $\cc{j}_{Q^-} \circ$ (cf. Section \ref{ccjq}).
+Let $P=MU$ be a parabolic subgroup of $G$, as above.
 Let $( \delta,E)$ be a smooth representation of finite length of $M$ and let $i^G_PE $ be the normalized parabolically induced representation.
 Our choice is such that the elements of $i^G_PE $ are left covariant $E$-valued functions and $G$ acts by the right regular representation.
 Let $(Q,Q^-)$ be a pair of opposite parabolic subgroups of $M$.
-Let $P_Q = Q U\subset P, P_{Q^-} = Q^- U\subset P$.\\ We define an homomorphism of $G$-modules
+Let $P_Q = Q U\subset P, P_{Q^-} = Q^- U\subset P$.
+We define a homomorphism of $G$-modules

 as the composition of four maps: